tuvwxy/tnyosc/README.md

 ## Tiny Open Sound Control Library

-tnyosc is a header-only Open Sound Control library written in C++ for creating OSC-compliant messages. tnyosc supports Open Sound Control 1.0 and 1.1 types and other nonstandard types, and bundles.
+tnyosc is a tiny Open Sound Control library written in C++ for creating and parsing (or dispatching) OSC-compliant messages. tnyosc supports Open Sound Control 1.0 and 1.1 types and other nonstandard types, and bundles.

 This has been tested on OS X 10.6 and Linux (CentOS).
 It should work with any POSIX systems.
 Windows support is on it's way but I can't tell you when it would be out since I don't have a need for it yet.
 I can put more effort in it if anyone is interested though!

-To use the library, you just need "tnyosc.hpp" header file.
+To use the library to just create and send Open Sound Control message, you just need `tnyosc.hpp` header file.

+If you're interested in parsing or dispatching received OSC messages, you need both `tnyosc.hpp` and `tnyosc-dispatch.hpp` headers and `tnyosc-dispatch.cc` source files.

+## tnyosc Example

+### Creating and Sending OSC Messages

 Here's an example of creating a OSC message and inserting it in a bundle: